 What is a dividend? – Dividend definition

-Stock dividend, or dividend for short, is a payment made by a company to its shareholders.
-Dividends payments are usually made from the corporation's profit, i.e., the company chooses to share parts of its profits with its investors.
+A stock dividend, or dividend for short, is a payment made by a company to its shareholders.
+Dividend payments are usually made from the corporation's profit, i.e., the company chooses to share parts of its profits with its investors.
 Dividends are one of the ways an investor can earn a return on stocks.
 On the other hand, not all stocks pay dividends – if your main focus is investing for dividends, you will want to specifically seek out dividend stocks.

-In most stock markets – including the United States and European Union – dividends are usually paid out every quarter, to coincide with fiscal quarters.
-However as capital markets tend to have lots of variety, some companies may pay out dividends monthly or annually.
-What is more, a publicly traded company is not required to pay dividends.
+In most stock markets – including the United States and European Union – dividends are usually paid out every quarter to coincide with fiscal quarters.
+However, as capital markets tend to have a lot of variety, some companies may pay monthly or annual dividends.
+Moreover, a publicly traded company is not required to pay dividends.
 On the other hand, a private company may also choose to reward its stakeholders with dividends and share a portion of its profits.

 How to calculate dividend yield? – Dividend yield formula

 Now that you know "what is a dividend", let's go into more detail.
 The thing about stocks is that they can vary greatly in value – some may cost a couple of dollars while others reach prices in the hundreds.
 We also know from the dividend definition that dividends are paid on a per-share basis.
 This would make comparing dividends hard; investing the same amount of money in two different dividend-paying stocks can result in vastly different returns on investment depending on the stock price, even if the amount of paid dividend is the same.